solo-io/workshops/gloo-edge/federation/README.md

 # Gloo Federation workshop

 Gloo Federation allows users to manage the configuration for all of their Gloo instances from one place, no matter what platform they run on.
-In addition Gloo Federation elevates Gloo’s powerful routing features beyond the environment they live in, allowing users to create all new global routing features between different Gloo instances.
-Gloo Federation enables consistent configuration, service failover, unified debugging, and automated Gloo discovery across all of your Gloo instances.
+In addition Gloo Federation elevates Gloo Edge’s powerful routing features beyond the environment they live in, allowing users to create all new global routing features between different Gloo Edge instances.
+Gloo Federation enables consistent configuration, service failover, unified debugging, and automated Gloo Edge discovery across all of your Gloo instances.

 The goal of this workshop is to show several unique features of the Gloo Federation in action: